Insights and experiences

 When the lesson ended we were beginning to feel a little sore in our arms, so it was perfect timing that we had received our pizza delivery!
 After enjoying our welcomed break and feeling refreshed we hit the climbing walls again.
 This time my sub group aimed for more challenging paths, with the help from those who were more experienced I managed to feel more confident and also aimed for harder routes.
 Overall I thoroughly enjoyed the evening and I have found a fun yet challenging new hobby!

-Rotations on the Analyst Program
+Rotations on the analyst program

 Jannis